evroon/bracket/README.md

 <br/>

+> **Warning** This project is still under construction and considered beta software.
+> Release v1.0.0 will be the first out-of-beta release.

 Ladder tournament system meant to be easy to use.
 Bracket is written in async Python (with FastAPI) and Next.js as frontend using the [Mantine](https://mantine.dev/) library.